OUR SCIENCE

 Most effective method for delivery to target organ

-Intravenous injection
+Intravenous infusion

 Local injection